Copycat process in the early stages of einselection: Introduction

 The ACL model describes a simple harmonic oscillator (SHO) coupled to an environment.
 For Fig.~\ref{fig:CopyCat} the SHO was set up in a ``Schr\"odinger cat'' superposition of coherent state classical wavepackets.
 Over time, decoherence with the environment brings the SHO into a classical mixture of wavepackets described by a density matrix ($\rho$) with the wavepackets as eigenstates.
 In this manner the classical wavepackets are specially selected by the specifics of the decoherence physics, a process called ``einselection.''

 The evolution shown in Fig.~\ref{fig:CopyCat} starts with the system and environment in a product state.
 At that moment the SHO density matrix, $\rho$, has only one nonzero eigenvalue.
 An instant later a second nonzero (but infinitesimal) eigenvalue emerges.
 As soon as this second eigenvalue becomes resolved in our calculations, the corresponding eigenstate takes on the intriguing ``mirror image'' (copycat) form shown in Fig.~\ref{fig:CopyCat}.
 The first and second eigenstates keep these forms as the second eigenvalue evolves over many decades in magnitude.
-Eventually on a timescale given by the decoherence time, einselection takes place.\footnote{The SHO has a period of $2\pi$.
+Eventually on a timescale given by the decoherence time, einselection takes place.~\footnote{The SHO has a period of $2\pi$.
 Thus, choosing $t=4\pi$ for the final time shown in Fig.~\ref{fig:CopyCat} simplifies our presentation.
-More details about the behavior of the ACL model can be found in~\cite{ACLintro}.}
+More details about the behavior of the ACL model can be found in~\cite{ACLintro}.}~\footnote{In Fig.~\ref{fig:CopyCat}, $q$ labels the discrete set of eigenvalues of the (dimensionless) position operator of the ACL model~\cite{ACLintro}, and $\psi(q)$ used here corresponds to $\psi_{\alpha}(q)$ (from Eqn.~4 in~\cite{ACLintro}), the discrete set of coefficients from expanding the state in eigenstates of position.
+In the panels giving eigenstates the discrete set of points $\left|\psi(q)\right|^2$ are connected to guide the eye, but there is no actual continuum and $\left|\psi(q)\right|^2$ is dimensionless. }

 While initially the copycat phenomenon seemed striking and unusual to us, and we were a bit concerned about the possible role of numerical artifacts in our results, we have come to understand this process in relatively simple physical terms.
 The ``transient stability'' we observe relates to the slow quadratic start to the early time evolution of the eigenstates.
 Furthermore, the mirror image copycat form seems quite natural if one thinks of the two wavepackets as spanning a two dimensional reduced Hilbert space (effectively a single qubit).
 From that point of view, the form shown is the only option for the 2nd eigenstate of $\rho$ until the first eigenstate has time to evolve appreciably.
 In fact, the copycat picture we describe here is implicit in standard results from Nuclear Magnetic Resonance (NMR) physics, although they have not been previously presented from that point of view.